dgis/emu48android/ReadMe.txt

 - Debugger

 TODO
+- Improve button support with HDC operations
+- Improve the access to the menu
 - Change the logo following the template
-- Find a new open source package name (org.forty-eight.emulator)
 - Improve loading errors
 - Allows to see the errors in a log
-- Improve button support with HDC operations
-- Option to auto hide the menu
 - Open Emu48 with a state file shared with it (Can not work)

 DONE